VirgilSecurity/virgil-sdk-net/docs/get-started/encrypted-communication/content.md

 See our tutorial on [Virgil & Twilio Programmable Chat](https://github.com/VirgilSecurity/virgil-demo-twilio) for best practices.

-# <a name="head9"></a> Decrypt a message & Verify its signature
+# <a name="head5"></a> Decrypt a Message & Verify its Signature

 Once the Recipient receives the signed and encrypted message, he can decrypt and validate the message.
-Thus proving that the message has not been tampered with, by verifying the signature against the Sender's Virgil Card.
+Thus, proving that the message has not been tampered with, by verifying the signature against the Sender's Virgil Card.

 In order to decrypt the encrypted message and then verify the signature, we need to load a private receiver's Virgil Key and search for the sender's Virgil Card at Virgil Services.